remotion-dev/remotion/packages/docs/docs/lambda/troubleshooting/permissions.md

 ## Required permissions have changed

 A newer Remotion Lambda version might have required additional permissions.
-We will note this in the [changelog](/docs/lambda/changelog).
-Make sure you updated the policies in AWS.
+We will note this in the [changelog](https://github.com/remotion-dev/remotion/releases).
+Make sure you update the policies in AWS.

 ## Other AWS credentials might have been applied